Azure/azure-iot-sdk-java/readme.md

 [this article](https://techcommunity.microsoft.com/t5/internet-of-things/azure-iot-tls-critical-changes-are-almost-here-and-why-you/ba-p/2393169).

 Users of this Java IoT SDK in particular will need to follow slightly different instructions in order to handle this upcoming change.

-See [this document](./upcoming_certificate_changes_readme.md) for a more in depth explanation of how to prepare your devices for this certificate migration
+See [this document](./upcoming_certificate_changes_readme.md) for a more in depth explanation of how to prepare your devices for this certificate migration.

 **Users who don't follow these instructions will begin experiencing unrecoverable, consistent connection failures from their devices starting June 2022.**